 Kansas is known as the Sunflower State or the Wheat State.
 Whatever you want to call it, a person earning a $100,000 salary here takes home $71,152 after federal and state taxes.
 The state income tax bites off 4.94%.

 Kansans pay a 6.5% state sales tax, plus local sales taxes that can add another 4%.

 Shoppers pay 6.5% even on groceries, which The Wichita Eagle reports is the nation's second-highest food tax, after Mississippi's 7% grocery tax.
 You'll need a cash-back credit card that gives bonus rewards for grocery purchases.

 In the state that's associated with bluegrass, horse racing and finger-lickin'-good fried chicken, federal and state taxes pluck off enough to reduce a $100,000 salary to $71,230.

 Kentucky's state income tax carves away 4.87% of that annual paycheck.
 And that's not all: Dozens of cities and counties also assess income taxes, so in many places your total tax burden isn't chicken feed.

 If it's any consolation, Kentucky has a straight 6% sales tax statewide.
-No local sales taxes are added on.
+No local sales taxes are piled on.